Auraaaaaaaa/itunes-parser/README.md

 # iTunes Library xml parser

-Takes your iTunes Library and spits out a nicely formatted text list of all your songs
+Takes your iTunes Library and downloads the mp3 file (with metadata) for each song

 ### Usage